 - Choice of your favorite auto shop: You won’t be limited to a dealership or a certain repair shop with CARCHEX.
-You can go to your favorite licensed repair facility, including your local dealer, an independent repair shop, or a national chain like Firestone or Pep Boys.
+You can go to your favorite licensed repair facility, including your local dealer, an independent repair shop, or a national chain such as Firestone or Pep Boys.

 - Claims paid to repair shops: Instead of having you pay for your car’s repairs and then endure a lengthy claims process to get reimbursed, CARCHEX pays your repair shop directly.

 For more information on this extended car warranty provider, check out our CARCHEX review.